-The “Itsipi” (Sweat Ceremony) is a structure built with bendable tree branches of (willow or bamboo), following specific sacred geometry rules, and covered with blankets or clothe tarps.
-The lodge represents the “womb of Mother Earth” into which we come to be reborn through the spirit of the four elements.
-In the lodge we come to pray and to purify ourselves.
-During this ceremony many things can happen: healing, reconciliation’s, forgiveness, realizations, insights, . . . etc. It is a return to the primal beginning.
+The “Itsipi” (Sweat Ceremony) is a structure built with bendable tree branches of (willow or bamboo), following specific sacred geometry rules, and covered with blankets or cloth tarps.
+The lodge represents the “womb of Mother Earth” by which we come to be reborn through the spirit of the four elements.
+In the lodge, we come to pray and to purify ourselves.
+During this ceremony, many things can happen healing, reconciliation’s, forgiveness, realizations, insights, . . . etc. It is a return to the primal beginning.
 At the source of all life.

 LOCATION: 1970 W Dublin Granville Rd, Columbus, OH 43085-3461

-(Please arrive one hour before start.
+(Please arrive one hour before the start.
 We hold pipe ceremony and instruction).